dougjohnson/authproxy/README.md

 ```
 You can have as many ReverseProxy blocks as you like, one for each restricted site you want to protect.
 The `to` value should be set to any url that only allows http ingress from the authproxy box.

-If you want to enforce that users have filled out some basic profile information in GitHub and to have that data passed through to your protected site in custom HTTP request headers, make sure `identity-required` is present.
+If you want to force users to fill out some basic profile information in GitHub and to have that data passed through to your protected site in custom HTTP request headers, make sure `identity-required` is present.
 All HTTP requests to your protected site will then include these HTTP headers with values which can be used to identify your user:
 ```
 REMOTE_USER
 REMOTE_USER_FULL_NAME